-I’m a 30 year old married man, 2 children.
-My wife lost her six figure a year job in real estate, since then, we have lost two homes to foreclosure, 1 vehicle repossessed, and 15 major credit cards maxed out and not paid for 2 yrs+.
-Everything is in collection.
+I’m a 30-year-old married man, 2 children.
+My wife lost her six-figure-a-year job in real estate.
+Since then, we have lost two homes to foreclosure, 1 vehicle repossessed, and 15 major credit cards maxed out and not paid for 2 yrs+.
+Everything is in the collection.

-What is the next step in persuing bankruptcy?
+What is the next step in pursuing bankruptcy?

-In a way your story is very similar to one I heard on the radio the other day about Amy Crooks who lost her mortgage broker job and is now in terrible financial shape.
+In a way, your story is very similar to one I heard on the radio the other day about a woman, who lost her mortgage broker job and is now in terrible financial shape.

-Based on my years of experience in helping others and after living through financial problems myself I can offer you this totally honest and unvarnished assessment of your situation; the bad news is, you’re screwed.
+Based on my years of experience in helping others and after living through financial problems myself, I can offer you this frank and unvarnished assessment of your situation; the bad news is, you’re screwed.

 There is no reasonable expectation that you’ll be able to crawl out of this deep and dark hole.
 Putting your past financial life and the wreckage it has left behind to rest is the best thing you can do at the moment.

 So let me give you some good basic advice about what to do next.
-While your situation feels like a real mess, from a bankruptcy attorney point of view it seems fairly straightforward.
+While your situation feels like a real mess, it seems fairly straightforward from a bankruptcy attorney’s point of view.
 This should be a case any bankruptcy attorney can handle.

 You want to make sure you are working with a bankruptcy attorney and their office that you feel comfortable communicating with, you feel like they take the time to answer your questions, and you are not treated like a number.

-A good credit score is important as you look into the future and think about maybe a new mortgage in the future, a car loan or maybe even student loans.
+A good credit score is important as you look into the future and think about a new mortgage in the future, a car loan, or maybe even private student loans.

 I’m certainly sorry that you’ve had to live through these dark issues and the pain that goes with all of this financial uncertainty, but if you look at the bankruptcy as the final stage in your misfortune and immediately start to rebuild, you will be able to get a better life back for you and your family.